mjansson/rpmalloc/README.md

 __rpmalloc_initialize__ : Call at process start to initialize the allocator

-__rpmalloc_initialize_config__ : Optional entry point to call at process start to initialize the allocator with a custom memory mapping backend
+__rpmalloc_initialize_config__ : Optional entry point to call at process start to initialize the allocator with a custom memory mapping backend and/or memory page size

 __rpmalloc_finalize__: Call at process exit to finalize the allocator